The Raphael Freshwater Memorial Association

 Given the limited public information, the following factors appear critical for potential applicants:

 - Clear Orthodox Jewish identity: The charity has a highly specific mission focused on Orthodox Judaism.
-Organizations must demonstrate authentic alignment with Orthodox Jewish values and practice.
+Organisations must demonstrate authentic alignment with Orthodox Jewish values and practice.

-- Institutional credibility: The trustees' extensive involvement with established Jewish educational and religious institutions suggests they prioritize well-established organizations with proven track records.
+- Institutional credibility: The trustees' involvement with established Jewish educational and religious institutions suggests they prioritise well-established organisations with proven track records.

 - Educational or poverty relief focus: Projects must clearly fall within the charitable purposes of religious education/observance or poverty relief.